siddp95/Portfolio/README.md

 Siddarth Puliyanda Portfolio

 Welcome to my personal Github portfolio!
-As a Data Science enthusiast with a focus on sports and online gaming, I have developed a range of programming projects that demonstrate my skills and knowledge in this field.
+As a Data Science enthusiast with a focus on sports and online gaming, I have developed a range of programming projects that demonstrate my skills, knowledge, and passion in this field.

 This portfolio contains three of my programming project highlights, showcasing my ability to collect, clean, analyze, and visualize data to extract insights and solve real-world problems.